Types of Therapy offered

 According to the American Dance Therapy Association, dance/movement therapy is the psychotherapeutic use of movement to further the emotional, cognitive, physical, and social integration of the individual.
 Visit ADTA for more information.

 All children play naturally.
 But when play is assisted and directed by a trained and experienced professional, it is referred to as Play Therapy.
 Play therapy is currently the most widely used child-specific therapeutic intervention, practiced by psychotherapists, psychiatrists, school counselors, family counselors, and clinical social workers.
 Play is the child’s natural means of expression.
 Through the use of puppets, paints, games, drama, sand tray pictures, and story-telling, children and adolescents, of all ages, are provided with the opportunity to “play out” negative feelings (e.g., tension, frustration, anger, sadness, fear, and confusion) in order to process through or abandon that which is causing them distress and pain.
 Play therapy is used to treat a variety of childhood disorders and symptoms, including trauma-reactive behaviors (the way a child behaves as a result of experiencing or witnessing trauma), Oppositional Defiant Disorder, Conduct Disorder, different types of anxiety, depression, fears, adjustment problems, school refusal, eating and elimination problems, communication problems, and Attention-Deficit Hyperactivity Disorder (ADHD).
 It is used in family therapy, parent-child interaction therapy, and even in adult counseling.
 The type of play therapy we utilize is problem-oriented (the caregiver and child present the problem), present-oriented, increasingly directive (depending on the relationship between the child and his/her therapist), and structured.
 Parents play a key role in our work with their children.
 Whether through witnessing the play, participating in the play, reflecting on the content and feelings of the play, or privately reviewing the play with the therapist, we help parents understand the process and specific goals of play therapy.
-Visit the Association for Play Therapy.

 Approximately 5,000 years ago, the Chinese discovered a complex system of energy circuits that run throughout the body.
 These circuits (or “Meridians”) are the centerpiece of Eastern health practices and form the basis for modern-day acupuncture, acupressure, and a wide variety of other healing techniques.
-Emotional Freedhom Technique (EFT) is an emotional version of acupuncture, except there are no needles used.
+Emotional Freedom Technique (EFT) is an emotional version of acupuncture, except there are no needles used.
 Instead, our therapists use a 2-step process wherein we help the client mentally tune into a specific issues/memories and then, following a series of visualizations, we teach them to stimulate certain Meridian points on the body by tapping them with their fingertips.
 Properly done, EFT appears to balance disturbances in the Meridian system and brings emotional relief to clients.
 Click here to learn more.

 Expressive art therapy uses various types of arts, including movement, drawing, painting, music, writing, sound, and improvisation, in a supportive setting to facilitate growth and healing by using the emotional, intuitive aspects of ourselves.
 This form of therapy can be offered both in individual therapy and in group settings.
-Click here to learn more.

 EMDR is an evidence-based, late-stage trauma resolution method.
 Developed in the late 1980’s, EMDR currently has more scientific research as a treatment for trauma than any other non-pharmaceutical intervention.
 Based on empirical evidence, as well as thousands of client and clinician testimonials, EMDR has proven an efficacious and rapid method of reprocessing traumatic material.
 When incoming sensory information is emotionally-charged (e.g., traumatic), it gets stuck in the Central Nervous System within the right hemisphere of the brain.
 It does not get processed in time and space, so when reminders occur, the stuck memory is triggered and feels (emotionally and physically) that it is happening in the present.
 This accounts for flashbacks, intrusive thoughts, and nightmares that our clients often experience.
 EMDR therapists help their client reprocess these traumatic memories by using left-right (bilateral) stimulation of the brain, while noticing different aspects of the traumatic memory.
 The bilateral stimulation is achieved through either rapid eye movement across the field of vision, auditory tones or clicks, or tactile stimulation of alternate sides of the body.
 It is believed that the bilateral stimulation of EMDR creates biochemical changes in the brain that aid processing of information.
 If a client is deemed appropriate for this type of therapy, they first learn ways to contain themselves and feel safe when triggered by the traumatic memory.
 Through a trusting relationship with their therapist, the client is then able to use these internal resources as anchors when the trauma reprocessing begins, during the later stage of treatment.
-Click here to learn more.

 Therapeutic yoga blends gentle yoga poses, breath work, and guided meditation techniques, tailored to a client’s specific needs and abilities.
 It is used both in individual and group therapy settings to help clients get in touch with their bodies in safe, positive, ways.
 During the sessions, clients learn breathing techniques, develop balance and flexibility, and begin to “quiet the brain.”
 Research has shown yoga brings about measurable changes in the body’s Sympathetic Nervous System, the system that propels us into action during the Fight/Flight/Freeze response to stress, the same parts of the brain where traumatic memory is held.
 Yoga boosts levels of feel-good brain chemicals (e.g., GABA, serotonin, and dopamine), which are responsible for feelings of relaxation and contentment.
 Yoga also stimulates the Parasympathetic Nervous System, which calms us down and restores balance after a major stressor has ended, helps to eliminate toxins from the body, and boosts the body’s immune system.

 TF-CBT is an evidence-based treatment intervention to help children, youth, and their parents/caregivers overcome difficult life events.
 The goals are to help improve levels of functioning in the child’s development and daily activities and improve coping skills.
 TF-CBT includes psychoeducation, parent skills training, relaxation and affect modulation training, cognitive coping and processing skills building, creating the trauma narrative, conjoint child-parent sessions, and ways to enhance future safety and development.
-Click here to learn more.